 Attorney Hall represents clients who have disputes over employment contracts (including independent contractors), and also is available to consult with employers about drafting and implementing employment handbooks and training procedures, which are excellent ways employers can protect themselves from lawsuits.

-• REAL ESTATE LITIGATION
+• REAL ESTATE AND HOUSING

 Please Note: The information on this website is not legal advice.
 Nothing here is meant or intended to create an attorney client relationship.
 For specific legal advice relating to your situation, contact our office and make an appointment to speak with an attorney.
 Maria E. Hall is licensed to practice law in the State of California, State Bar No. 229062.